Dushyantgoswami/docs/docs/index.md

 ### Easy Deployment

-With dymension building a blockchain doesn't come with the overhead of bootstrapping a validator set.
+With Dymension building a blockchain doesn't come with the overhead of bootstrapping a validator set.
 Developers can easily deploy a blockchain as if they are running their own isolated EC2 instance while still remaining true to the decentralized, permission-less, and trust-minimized nature of the blockchain ethos.

 ### Autonomy